dramatis/dramatis/README.txt

 goal between now and then is to add a couple more features, and significantly beef up the docs, tutorials, and demos.

+repository: git@github.com:mischance/dramatis.git

 Mailing list: dramatis@googlegroups.com /
               http://groups.google.com/group/dramatis

 IRC: #dramatis @ freenode

-Website/Wiki / tracker to come between now and release.
+Website/Wiki/tracker to come between now and release.

 That said, I guess I can say: